kubernetes/kops/docs/contributing/testing.md

 ### Running against a new cluster

 By adding the `--up` flag, `kubetest2` will spin up a new cluster.
-In most cases, you also need to add a few additional flags, such as `--networking`.
+Flags can be passed to the `kops create cluster` command via the `--create-args` flag.
+In most cases, you also need to add a few additional flags.
 See `kubetest2 kops --help` for the full list.

 ```shell
 kubetest2 kops \